manoelfmneto/teste5/README.md

 # teste5
-teste de uso do git no eclipse
+Teste de uso do git no eclipse.